docker/docs/content/desktop/synchronized-file-sharing.md

 ## Feedback

-To give feedback, report bugs, or receive support, email `desktop-preview@docker.com`.
-There is also a dedicated Slack channel.
-To join, simply send an email to the provided address.
+To give feedback, report bugs, or receive support (TODO)